Abdoulaye Seck (footballer, born 1992)

-Abdoulaye Seck (born 4 June 1992) is a Senegalese professional footballer who plays as a centre-back for Israeli Premier League club Maccabi Haifa and the Senegal national team.
+Abdoulaye Seck (born 4 June 1992) is a Senegalese professional footballer who plays as a centre-back for Saudi Arabian football club Al Faisaly and the Senegal national team.

 Seck was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

-He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.
+Seck was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.